snowplow/snowplowanalytics.com/_posts/2019-02-13-snowplow-scala-analytics-sdk-0.4.0-released/index.md

 val dataframe = spark.read.json(events)
 {% endhighlight %}

-Here, `event.toJson(true).noSpaces` first converts the `Event` instances to a member of Circe's `Json` AST class using the `toJson` function with its' lossy parameter set to true, meaning that contexts and self describing event fields will be "flattened", then converts the `Json` into a string using the `noSpaces` method - pretty-printing the JSON to a compact string with no spaces.
-(Alternatively, `spaces2` and `spaces4` function, or even a custom Circe printer, can be used for a more human-readable output.)
+Here, `event.toJson(true).noSpaces` first converts the `Event` instances to a member of Circe's `Json` AST class using the `toJson` function with its lossy parameter set to true (meaning that contexts and self describing event fields will be "flattened"), then converts the `Json` into a string using the `noSpaces` method - pretty-printing the JSON to a compact string with no spaces.
+(Alternatively, `spaces2` and `spaces4` functions, or even a custom Circe printer, can be used for a more human-readable output.)

 Working with individual members of an `Event` is now as simple as accessing a specific field of a case class.
 For example, the following code can be used to safely access the ID, fingerprint and ETL timestamp of an event, replacing the fingerprint with a random UUID if it doesn't exist and throwing an exception if the timestamp is not set: